 Chinese Architecture A Standardized Bureaucratic Craft

 Let’s cut to the chase.
 The only architect outside the West who can be named in a list of the 100 greatest architects in history (before White men taught architecture to non-Westerners in the 20th century) is the Ottoman Mimar Sinan.
 Black Africa was utterly devoid of any impressive architectural work.
-The civilizations of the Mayas, Aztecs, and Incas constructed “monumental” stone buildings, pyramids and temples at the behest of state officials, but these architectural attainments were a one time affair in their originality, deserving only one chapter or section in a world history survey.
+The civilizations of the Mayans, Aztecs, and Incas saw “monumental” stone buildings, pyramids and temples, constructed at the behest of state officials, but these architectural attainments were a one time affair in their originality, deserving only one chapter or section in a world history survey.

 The architecture of Mesopotamia, Egypt, and Persia is more impressive but not on the same aesthetic and geometrical level of harmony as the ancient Greek Parthenon of Athens built in the mid 5th century BC, the Doric Temple of Zeus at Olympia (460 BC), or the Temple of Poseidon at Sounion (440 BC).
 It is certainly below the level of proficiency and beauty attained by the ancient Romans.
 Once these ancient monuments were created, little originality followed thereafter, no new epochs in aesthetics, no major architects we can even identify.
 The same repetition that we see in these civilizations in other fields — science, historical writing, philosophy, painting, mathematics, technology — is apparent in architecture.
 A chapter or section on each of these civilizations is more than enough.
 For the sake of modesty, let’s say that a chapter on Greece and Rome is also enough, while keeping in mind that the architectural attainments of these civilizations was merely the beginnings of multiple epochs in European originality.